The Founders of Bentonia Blues

 "The Architect"

-The most famous exponent of the style, his 1931 recordings are legendary.
-His complex fingerpicking and haunting falsetto voice defined the "eerie" quality that makes Bentonia Blues world-renowned.
+The most famous exponent of the style, his 1931 recordings are cornerstones of American Blues history.
+His complex fingerpicking and high-pitched falsetto defined the "eerie" quality of the Bentonia school.

 Jack Owens